 You are presenting an ad to millions.
 Among them is a percentage, small or large, whom you hope to interest.
 Go after that percentage and try to strike the chord that responds.

-There are few things that withstand the test of time in hotel marketing.
+Few things withstand the test of time in hotel marketing.
 Things change from one year to the next, and it seems like there’s a new platform sprouting up every few months.

-I recently read Scientific Advertising by Claude Hopkins and it got me to thinking.
+I recently read Scientific Advertising by Claude Hopkins, and it got me to thinking.
 How can hoteliers keep up?
 Better yet, how can they be sure that they will work?
-I chose these 3 advertising truths because of their indiscriminate nature across platforms.
+I chose these three advertising truths because of their indiscriminate nature across platforms.

 Whatever platform you choose to advertise on, the underlying principles will be the same.
-Following these truths, allows you to market your business in a more efficient manner.
+Following these truths, allows you to market your business more efficiently.
 Greater efficiency leads to better results.